 Minimal risk of a dead device*

 We closed with an asterisk…because there’s still some risk of a dead device during your trip, even with a FuelRod.
 As with all chargers, you need to remember to pack your FuelRod to bring with you at the start of the day.
-Since this is true of all chargers, it’s not really an argument for or against FuelRods vs. other chargers.
+But, really, this is also a spot where FuelRod has a leg up on other chargers.

 Also, I have encountered instances where the system didn’t work out perfectly and I was at risk of a dead device.
 The first was at Animal Kingdom.
-Animal Kingdom only has one FuelRod machine, and one afternoon it was broken.
+At the time, Animal Kingdom only had one FuelRod machine, and one afternoon it was broken.
 It was repaired within a few hours, but obviously there’s some risk there.

 The second encounter was at Disneyland.
 The FuelRod machine by “it’s a small world” was broken and essentially ate my FuelRod.
 I was in the middle of Disneyland rope drop—and rope drop really matters at Disneyland—so I didn’t have time to sort things out with a Cast Member and I wound up just dropping a fresh $30 (the price back then) on a new FuelRod.

-Could I have contacted the FuelRod people and gotten my $38 back?
+Could I have contacted the FuelRod people and gotten my money back?
 Maybe, but that’s not the point of this story.

 Those two times excepted, I’ve never had to worry about having a dead device at Disney World or Disneyland because I’ve always remembered to bring my FuelRod to the parks.